bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 * **ports.protocol:** The protocol (TCP, UDP, or SCTP) which traffic must match.
 If not specified, this field defaults to TCP.
 * **podSelector:** This selects particular Pods in the same namespace as the NetworkPolicy which should be allowed as ingress sources or egress destinations.

-What this NetwokPolicy example above is doing...:
+What this above NetwokPolicy example does....:

 1. isolates "role=db" pods in the "default" namespace for both ingress and egress traffic (if they weren't already isolated)